Documentation

 Peekr Cloud

 The OSS SDK runs in your process, writes to local files, and is MIT licensed forever.
-When a single-process file isn't the right fit any more — multiple services, a team that needs shared dashboards, longer retention, audit-grade trace storage — Peekr Cloud is the optional managed backend.
+When a single-process file isn't the right fit any more — multiple services, a team that needs shared dashboards, longer retention, audit-grade trace storage — Peekr Cloud is the managed backend.

 python